tranquilit/WAPT-Documentation/source/index.rst

   for WAPT Enterprise Edition 1.5.0.13

-  Cybersecurity solutions are many and diverse, but not all of them offer the same level of effectiveness, robustness and trust
+  Cybersecurity solutions are many and diverse, but not all of them offer the same level of effectiveness, robustness and trust.

   Security Visas that the French cyberdefense agency, ANSSI, delivers allow to identify more easily the most reliable security solutions.
 They are recognized